 With something as complicated as houses — everything is connected!

 Fast Forward To Today…

-Home Inspector Secrets will be dedicated to providing quality education on home maintenance, inspecting, improvement, and building science.
+Home Inspector Secrets is dedicated to providing quality education on home-maintenance, inspections, home-improvement, and building science.

 There are major mistakes that homeowners can make that may cost thousands of dollars, threaten the value of the home, place a family in danger, and maybe even jeopardize a home’s pending or future sale.

 I have seen many real estate contracts fall apart because the homeowner didn’t maintain certain items—even small things that left a bad taste in the buyer’s mouths like a rotted window sill.

-My goal is to help homeowners understand that good home maintenance involves viewing your house as a whole system and improve the quality of the home ownership and maintenance experience.
+My goal is to help homeowners understand that good home maintenance involves viewing your house as a whole system and improving the quality of the home ownership experience.

 So let’s get started!